Partial differential equations

 The group currently has four full time employees and a varying number of PhD students, postdocs and guest researchers.
 The PDE group has extensive international contacts.

 The group is responsible in particular for the following courses:

-INF-MAT3360 "Partial differential equations", this is the introductory course.
+MAT3360 "Introduction to Partial Differential Equations".
+This is the introductory PDE course.
 It treats basic existence and uniqueness results as well as some numerical methods.

-MAT-INF4380 "Non-linear partial differential equations".
+MAT4380 "Non-linear partial differential equations".
 A course given when sufficient interest and resources are available.